-There are many components of a form with which we frequently interact with like Textbox, Checkbox, Radio button, button, etc. There are many actions which we can perform with these web elements like clicking on an element, writing in a text box, fetching text from web elements, etc. This tutorial covers all these topics in detail.
+The components of a form which we frequently interact with are Textbox, Checkbox, Radio button, button, etc. There are many actions which we can perform with these web elements like clicking on an element, writing in a text box, fetching text from web elements, etc. This tutorial covers all these topics in detail.

 Tables are one of the important ways to represent data in a structured form.
 Some of the tables have static data whereas some of the tables are dynamic d in nature.
 In this tutorial, we will cover how to interact with these tables to fetch data.

 The dropdown is one of the important component available on a web page which allows us to select data from many options.
 There are many operations like selection, deselection, getting options, etc. which can be performed on a dropdown.

 In Website like e-commerce, many a time we come across a situation where products are listed in lists (HTML lists).
 This tutorial will cover different scenarios to work with ordered and unordered lists.
 The main focus will be on writing dynamic XPath.